 - Noodles: Pre-package noodles, especially udon noodles, can be high in sodium.
 Compare nutrition labels between different noodles and aim for the choice with less sodium per serving.

-- Protein: Try using baked tofu or edamame in place of tempeh.
+- Protein variations: Try using edamame or my recipe for marinated baked tofu in place of tempeh.

 - Sugar: Brown sugar is integral to teriyaki, but if you are looking to use less added sugars you can add brown sugar to taste.
 Maple syrup and honey have the same nutritional content as brown and white sugar but can be used in a pinch.
 It will lend a slightly different flavor.